bitrix24/b24restdocs/api-reference/catalog/data-types.md

 To obtain existing identifiers of information blocks, you need to use [catalog.catalog.list](./catalog/catalog-catalog-list.md)
 ||
 || **skuPropertyId**
 [`integer`](../data-types.md) | Identifier of the property that stores the identifier of the parent product.
-Filled only for the trade catalog of trade offers
+Filled only for the trade catalog of trade offers.

-To obtain existing property identifiers, you need to use [catalog.productProperty.list](./product-property/catalog-product-property-list.md)
+To obtain existing identifiers of properties, you need to use [catalog.productProperty.list](./product-property/catalog-product-property-list.md)
 ||
 || **subscription**
 [`string`](../data-types.md) | Is content being sold?
 Possible values: